emlopsinfy/Session10AWSCodeCommitBuildDeploy/README.md

 default policy will be there, code commit power user, s3 full access, ec2 container registry power user (for future), code build admin access, cloud watch full access.

 After successful build, you can check the s3 bucket Static website hosting, you will get the link on which react app hosted.

+##### Adding Artifacts

+Assignment 1 for you is to add an artifact (in this case zip of your build files) and then move it to S3.
+For that, you'll have to change your buildspec, by adding something like this:

+##### Edit artifacts on Code build...

+zip

+build id

+give all -refer video

+update artifacts

+retry build now

+artifacts would have been added.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------